PhilSwiss/chartist/README.md

     $ chartist.py font-oneliner-asciirelative.png testtext.txt -o fontpage.gif

-	The submited filetype ".gif" sets the format of the output file
+	The submited filetype ".gif" sets the format of the output file.

 Force resolution of generated image: